 - Crop production.
-Crop production is the core business of the Group.
-It is generally focused on production of sunflower, wheat, barley, coleseed (rape), soybeans and other crops, such as corn, triticale, pea, and buckwheat.
-The main factors affecting the crop production segment are climatic conditions, land quality, plant nutrition and moisture levels in the arable land. - Food Processing.
+Crop production is generally focused on production of sunflower, wheat, barley, rapeseed and other crops, such as corn, sorghum and miscanthus.
+Main factors affecting the crop production segment are climate conditions, land quality, plant nutrition and moisture levels in the arable land. - Food Processing.
 Established relationships with retail chains provide the Group with opportunities to sell groceries and meat products.
-Currently the Group produces flour, sunflower oil, packaged crops, macaroni and meat products such as sausages and meat delicates and supplies to retail chains. - Livestock breeding.
-A segment which deals with pigs breeding and sale of respective livestock (cattle).
+Currently the Group produces flour, sunflower oil, packaged crops, macaroni and meat products such as sausages and meat delicacies and supplies to retail chains. - Livestock breeding.
+A core segment which deals with pigs breeding and sale of pigs.
 Basic assets for sale in this segment are pigs in live weight - Other operations.
-This operating segment includes fruit and vegetable production; the production of fuel pellets and the thermal energy; rendering of services to third parties.
+This operating segment includes the production of fuel pellets and thermal energy; rendering of services to third parties.
 While this segment does not currently meet the threshold requiring separate segment disclosure, management believes it useful to distinguish this segment in its reporting.